 The iPhone 5s was immensely popular when it came in 2013.
 Even now, 7 years later, you still see plenty of iPhone 5s handsets being used.
 But is the iPhone 5s still worth buying in 2020?
 Let’s take a look at the pros and cons…

-Or, if you’re after a smaller iPhone, go with the iPhone SE 2020 – it’s based on the iPhone 8’s design, just with Apple’s latest tech inside it (it has the same CPU as the iPhone 11 Pro Max).
+Or, if you’re after a smaller iPhone, what about the iPhone SE 2020?
+It’s based on the iPhone 8’s design, just with Apple’s latest tech inside it (it has the same CPU as the iPhone 11 Pro Max).

 Why You Probably Shouldn’t Buy The iPhone 5s